weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [jones-wadl20a](#jones-wadl20a)

-Shawn Jones, Martin Klein, Michele C. Weigle, and Michael L. Nelson, "MementoEmbed and Raintale for Web Archive Storytelling," Presented at the ACM/IEEE JCDL 2020 Workshop on Web Archiving and Digital Libraries (WADL), August 2020.
+Shawn Jones, Martin Klein, Michele C. Weigle, and Michael L. Nelson, "**MementoEmbed and Raintale for Web Archive Storytelling**," Presented at the ACM/IEEE JCDL 2020 Workshop on Web Archiving and Digital Libraries (WADL), August 2020.

 [](#jones-wadl20aBib)
 **Bibtex entry:**